pengxiangg/FlashNotes/docs/UserGuide.md

 1. You can check that the review limit is indeed 3 by entering the commands `enterDeck Singapore` (which contains 4 flashcards in total) and type `review`.
 (3 flashcards will be chosen randomly from the deck of 4 cards) Use the `f` and `c` commands to review the flashcards.
-After reviewing the 3rd flashcard, you should have reached the end of the review session as shown below.
+After reviewing the 3rd flashcard, you should have reached the end of the review session as shown below. <br>

 ![Set Review Limit After](images/setReviewLimit3ReviewAfter.png)